 Vaccination coverage – routine Vaccination (9 months)

 Information on routine vaccination status (i.e. the routine vaccination normally administered at 9 months of age) was collected from 985 children aged 6 months to 9 years.
 The measles vaccination coverage among children in this age group was 45.4% (95% CI: 35.0–56.1).
-This was confirmed by respondents either by showing their vaccination card or by verbal confirmation (Table 5).
+This was reported by respondents either by showing their vaccination card or by verbal confirmation (Table 5).
 Most of the affirmative responses were through verbal confirmation; the measles vaccination coverage among children who were able to show their vaccination card was 2.1% (95% CI 1.1–3.9).
+The design effect for routine vaccination is much higher than the expected value (2.5), indicating a high degree of heterogeneity between clusters.

 Table 5.
 Measles vaccination coverage among children aged 6 months to 9 years during routine vaccination at 9 months in Béboto district, Logone Oriental province, Chad (weighted analysis)